Philadelphia Cerebral Palsy Lawsuit

 If your child has suffered cerebral palsy or other serious birth injuries due to a medical practitioner’s negligence, you may be entitled to compensation through a birth injury medical malpractice lawsuit.
-While money can never fully compensate for your child’s suffering, a fair settlement can take the financial burden off you and allow you to provide your child with the best medical treatment, educational opportunities, and special care.
+While money can never fully compensate for your child’s suffering, a Philadelphia cerebral palsy lawyer can help take the financial burden off you and allow you to provide your child with the best medical treatment, educational opportunities, and special care.

 • Failure to properly interpret fetal heart rate monitor tracings and to notice signs of distress